 Buy Something You Need

 - If there is an expense you have been putting off because of lack of available funds, this may be a good opportunity to take care of it.
 Whether it be car repairs or needed updates on your home, using your tax refund for something you need versus something you want is a smart investment.

 Whether your tax refund is $500 or $3,000, there are smart ways to maximize these funds.
 Before spending, give some thought to how you can improve your financial situation overall and help your future self.
 Also remember that your tax refund is not a “bonus” check.
 Chances are if you are getting money back, you are having too much withheld.
 Consider making some adjustments to your withholdings so that you have more money in your weekly paycheck going forward.
-Be sure to subscribe to our e-mail newsletter or follow us on Facebook or Twitter for more financial tips from your friends at Franklin Savings Bank.
+Check out our FSBlog or follow us on Facebook or Twitter for more financial tips from your friends at Franklin Savings Bank.